wrudebusch/tweet_processing/README.md

 # Tweet Processing: Graphika Data Engineer Take-Home
 Processing Tweets as a nightly job.

-## Requirments
+## Requirements
 - The raw data (`nodes1.txt`, `nodes2.txt`, `terms1.txt`, `terms2.txt`, `tweets.jsonl.gz`)
 - Python 3.7 (a lower 3.x version might work but that's what I used)
 - I have included a `requirments.txt` but if you want to skip that read below.
-- The two non-standard Python pacakges that I used are `pandas` and `apscheduler`
+- The two non-standard Python packages that I used are `pandas` and `apscheduler`
 - Here is one way to install them:
 ```shell
 $ python3 -m pip install --user pandas